joannapinto/BasicPython/README.md

+Basic Programming Questions Repository

+This repository contains solutions to fundamental programming problems designed for beginners.
+Each problem is implemented in a clear and concise manner to help you learn and practice basic programming concepts.

+Questions Included

-1. 3Armstrong: Write a program to determine if a given three-digit number is an Armstrong number.
-The program should check if the sum of the cubes of its digits equals the number itself.
+1. 3Armstrong: Determine if a three-digit number is an Armstrong number by checking if the sum of the cubes of its digits equals the number itself.

-2. Anagrams: Write a script to check if two given strings are anagrams of each other by comparing their character counts.
+2. Anagrams: Check if two strings are anagrams of each other by comparing their character counts.

-3. ExtractChar: Write a program to extract specific characters from a string based on certain conditions, such as positions or patterns.
+3. ExtractChar: Extract specific characters from a string based on conditions, such as positions or patterns.

-4. Factorial: Write a program to calculate the factorial of a given number, either iteratively or recursively.
+4. Factorial: Calculate the factorial of a given number, either iteratively or recursively.

-5. GCD: Write a script to compute the greatest common divisor (GCD) of two numbers using Euclid's method.
+5. GCD: Compute the greatest common divisor (GCD) of two numbers using Euclid's algorithm.

-6. Palindrome: Write a program to check if a given string or number is a palindrome (reads the same backward as forward).
+6. Palindrome: Check if a string or number is a palindrome (reads the same backward as forward).

-7. PrimeinaRange: Write a script to find and display all prime numbers within a given range.
+7. PrimeinaRange: Find and display all prime numbers within a given range.

-8. ReverseString: Write a program to reverse a given string or number.
+8. ReverseString: Reverse a given string or number.

-9. LeapYear: Write a program to determine if a given year is a leap year.
+9. LeapYear: Determine if a given year is a leap year based on calendar rules.

-10. SumOfDigits: Write a program to calculate the sum of the digits of a given number.
+10. SumOfDigits: Calculate the sum of the digits of a number.

-11. BinaryToDecimal: Write a program to convert a binary number to its decimal equivalent.
+11. BinaryToDecimal: Convert a binary number to its decimal equivalent.

-12. LCM: Write a program to compute the least common multiple (LCM) of two numbers.
+12. LCM: Compute the least common multiple (LCM) of two numbers.

-13. CountVowelsConsonants: Write a program to count the number of vowels and consonants in a given string.
+13. CountVowelsConsonants: Count the number of vowels and consonants in a given string.

+How to Use

+1. Clone this repository
+2. Navigate to the repository folder
+3. Run the programs using your preferred programming environment or editor.
+Each file is self-contained and includes a solution for the respective question.

+Contribution

+Contributions are welcome!
+Feel free to submit pull requests for:
+•	Additional solutions.
+•	Optimized code implementations.
+•	Improvements to documentation.